KiritoJi/KiritoJi/README.md

 - 👋 Hi, I’m @KiritoJi
-- 👀 I’m interested in...
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on :)
-- 📫 How to reach me kiritoji@foxmail.com
+- 📫 How to reach me kiritoji@163.com

 <!---
 KiritoJi/KiritoJi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.